Domlur inscriptions and hero stones: Dating and documentation

-Domlur Chokkanathaswamy Temple North Wall 1302CE Veera Ballala Inscription
+As detailed below, a number of the Domlur hero stones display variations in their age, physical characteristics, and language(s) of the text.

+1. Veera Ballala inscription - temple north wall - 1302CE

-It is a Tamil Inscription in the Grantha script dated to 20 Feb 1302 CE and written in the reign of the Hoysala king Veera Ballala and is a donatory inscription commanded by the king to be standardised which includes loom tax, revenue, customs tax and other taxes to be given to the pooja, food and other offerings and all the taxes and the rights from the dry and wet lands of Domlur excepting the properties of god Somanatha deva to be given to the deity Chokka Perumal.
-This inscription is one among the other inscriptions in Madivala Someshwara, Gunjur Someshewara, Ivar Kandapura Dharmeshvara, Nandi Kamateshwara, Shivara Gangadareshwara and Dodda Kallahalli temples that was instructed by the Hoysala king Veera Ballala reviewing grants to many temples in the Bengaluru, Kolar region and instructed "standardised" inscriptions to be engraved in those temples.
-This inscription is mentioned in the Mysore Archeological Report 1911, However the exact text of the inscription has not been published.
-The Quarterly Journal of The Mythic Society has documented and published this inscription.
+This hero stone bears a Tamil inscription in the Grantha and Tamil scripts dated to 20 Feb 1302 and written in the reign of the Hoysala king Veera Ballala.
+It is a standardised donatory inscription commanded by the king, instructing that all the taxes and the rights from the dry and wet lands of Domlur, including loom tax revenue, customs tax, and other taxes in addition to food and other offerings, shall be given to the deity Chokka Perumal for the Hindu prayer ritual of pooja, excepting the property of the god Somanatha Deva.

+This inscription is one among a number of such "standardised" inscriptions reviewing grants to temples in the Bengaluru and Kolar regions that Veera Ballala instructed to be engraved in the Madivala Someshwara, Gunjur Someshewara, Ivar Kandapura Dharmeshvara, Nandi Kamateshwara, Shivara Gangadareshwara, and Dodda Kallahalli Temples.

 Discovery and dating

 3D scanning of the Domlur Chokkanathaswamy Temple North Wall 1302CE Veera Ballala Inscription.

-Though the inscription was mentioned in the Mysore Archeological Report 1911, the text of the inscription had not been published.
-In April 2022, the Mythic Society Bengaluru Inscriptions 3D Digital Conservation Project team identified the inscription in the temple and 3D scanned it.
-The inscription was subsequently read by Soundari Rajkumar & Pon Karthikeyan using the digital images produced from the scan.
-The (Roman calendar converted) date of writing of the inscription is 20 February 1302 CE.
+Although the inscription was mentioned in the Mysore Archeological Report (1911) and the Quarterly Journal of The Mythic Society has also documented and published it, the exact text of the inscription has not been previously published.
+However, in April 2022 the Mythic Society Bengaluru Inscriptions 3D Digital Conservation Project team identified the inscription in the temple and 3D scanned it.
+The inscription was subsequently read by Soundari Rajkumar and Pon Karthikeyan using the digital images produced from the scan, enabling the writing of the inscription to be dated to 20 February 1302 CE.

-Characteristics
+Physical characteristics

-The inscription is 19 cm tall and 1658 cm long, with characters 4.3 cm tall, 3.4 cm wide & 0.3 cm deep.
+The inscription stone is 19 cm tall and 1658 cm long, with characters 4.3 cm tall, 3.4 cm wide and 0.3 cm deep.

-Transliteration
+Transliteration of the text

-The inscription is written in three lines in the Grantha and Tamil scripts and Tamil language.
-The exact transliteration of the inscription in modern Tamil, Kannada & IAST are as follows (line numbers are not part of the original inscription, including them is a default practice with inscriptions).
+The inscription is written in three lines of the Tamil language in the Grantha and Tamil scripts.
+The exact transliteration of the inscription in modern Tamil, Kannada and IAST is as follows.

+(The line numbers are not part of the original inscription - including them is a default practice with inscriptions.)